 If a roommate moves out of the room, the remaining resident has three options.
-The student may: 1) elect to retain a double room as a single room, space permitting, by paying the single room rate which is prorated by the calendar week, 2) consolidate by moving to another vacancy in his/her hall or 3) have another student move into the room in order to retain the existing contract rate.
+The student may: 1) elect to retain a double room as a single room, space permitting, by paying the bed buyout rate, 2) consolidate by moving to another vacancy in his/her hall or 3) have another student move into the room in order to retain the existing contract rate.
 It is the student's responsibility to inform Residence Life of his/her wishes.
-Students living in a double room without a roommate will be assessed an additional prorated fee for a single room.
+Students living in a double room without a roommate who fail to respond to the consolidation process will be automatically assessed a bed buyout fee as established in the consolidation timeline.
+The Office of Residence Life takes extreme measures to attempt communication prior to assessing bed buyout fees in these cases.